 The two Ho officers reported back to the Ho court of the refusal and lucky enough for King Trilokaracha, Chao Lum Fa could not agree more.
 Still remembering the last incident when his predecessor tried to press King Sam Praya fang Kaen to pay tribute to him, Chao Lum Fa clearly did not want to commit the same mistake.

 Over all the earth, none is braver than the king of Lanna.
 No one must look down on Lanna as a small country.
 Whatever tribute Lanna sends is up to the king of Lanna who maintains their brave troops for us.

-King Trilokaracha, thinking that it would be wise not to push too far on his good impression on the Chao Lum Fa, decided to start sending tribute to the Ho ruler.
+Thinking that it would be wise not to push too far on his good impression that was made through lie to the Chao Lum Fa, King Trilokaracha decided to send tribute to the Ho ruler.
 The first tribute consisted of four different kinds of products of the country:

 nine tusks of elephant ivory, nine pieces of Burmese cloth, nine pieces of Thai cloth, and nine rhinoceros horns.